Battle of Visakhapatnam: Battle

 At Madras Admiral Rainier had become increasingly concerned during September by Linois's depredations, and had decided to strengthen his convoy escorts.
 He replaced Wilhelmina with the 50-gun HMS Centurion.
 Centurion was under the nominal command of Captain John Spratt Rainier, who was seriously ill at Madras, so Captain James Lind assumed temporary command.
-Lind sailed from Madras to Vizagapatam earlier in the month with the Indiamen Barnaby and Princess Charlotte and anchored in the roads, while the Indiamen loaded cargo ready for the return journey to Madras.
+Lind sailed from Madras to Visakhapatnam earlier in the month with the Indiamen Barnaby and Princess Charlotte and anchored in the roads, while the Indiamen loaded cargo ready for the return journey to Madras.

-The ships were still anchored in the roads at 06:00 on 15 September when Linois's squadron appeared on the horizon to the south-west, approximately 12 nmi away.
+The ships were still anchored in the roads at 06:00 on 18 September when Linois's squadron appeared on the horizon to the south-west, approximately 12 nmi away.
 The only flag visible on the strange ships was on board one of the frigates, which displayed the St George's Cross.
 Lieutenant James Robert Phillips, in command of Centurion while Lind was ashore, was not convinced by this ensign: he was aware that a French squadron was in the region, and positioned his ship so that his broadside faced the approaching vessels.
 At 09:45 the French came within range and Phillips opened fire, cautiously at first until he could be sure of the identity of the strangers.

 The ship of the line exchanged signals with the frigates as Centurion began to fire, and as the signals were different from those used by the Royal Navy, Phillips was certain he was facing an overwhelming enemy squadron.
 Centurion made urgent signals to the Indiamen, warning them of the approaching threat.
 The crew of Barnaby panicked and cut her anchor cables, causing her to drift on shore where she was wrecked.
 Captain John Logan on Princess Charlotte was calmer and remained at anchor, although he ignored requests from Phillips for assistance from his ship's gun battery.
 Linois's ships spread out, Atalante closing to within 0.5 nmi of Centurion, with Sémillante close behind.
-Marengo remained out of range, as Linois was unwilling to risk his flagship in shallow coastal waters for which he did not have accurate charts: the approaches to Vizagapatam were protected by a series of sandbars and if Marengo grounded during the engagement then his flagship could have been wrecked.
+Marengo remained out of range, as Linois was unwilling to risk his flagship in shallow coastal waters for which he did not have accurate charts: the approaches to Visakhapatnam were protected by a series of sandbars and if Marengo grounded during the engagement then his flagship could have been wrecked.